Foam with memory effect

 - Punching, with punching machine (suitable for series production)

-- Water jet cutting, with water jet cutting machine (suitable for high-precision, complicated cuts)
+- Water jet cutting, with water jet cutting machine (suitable for highly precise complicated cuts)

 - Milling, with the milling machine (suitable for three-dimensional shaping)